Thermal Comfort - Introduction to SOLWEIG¶

 - Incoming shortwave radiation (W m2)

-The model performance will increase if also diffure and direct beam solar radiation is available but the mdoel can also calculate these variables.
+The model performance will increase if diffuse and direct beam solar radiation is available but the mdoel can also calculate these variables.

 How to Run SOLWEIG from the UMEP-plugin¶